ufscwiki/Unfavorable-Semicircle-Wiki/docs/Composite_visual_overview.md

   - a composite has been made, but no image has been uploaded to this wiki
   - it wouldn't make sense to made a composite of that video

+## Archive of composites

+* a downloadable archive of 2D and 3D composites can be found [here](composites-2021-04-28.zip "wikilink").

 ## Original youtube channel: Non-series videos